upkie/upkie/agents/ppo_balancer/README.md

 # PPO balancer

+This agent balances Upkie with its wheels only, using an MLP policy trained using the [PPO implementation from stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html).

 ## Training a new policy

 First, check that training progresses one rollout at a time:

 ```
-./tools/bazelisk run //agents/ppo_balancer:train -- --show
+./tools/bazelisk run //agents/ppo_balancer:train -- --show --nb-envs K
 ```

 Once this works you can remove the ``--show`` GUI toggle.
+Check out the `time/fps` plots in the command line or in TensorBoard to adjust the number `K` of parallel environments based on your CPU.

 ## Running a trained policy